tshelburne/mongodm/README.md

 var odm = require('mongodm')('localhost', 27017, 'my-db-name'),
   , Article = require('./models/articles');

-odm.map(Article, 'articles');
+// this reads the persistable properties from a constructed instance odm.map(Article, 'articles');

+// alternatively, you can specify the properties to persist odm.map(Article, 'articles', 'title', 'date');
 ```

 Access the models from the odm object: